Encompass Corporation Customer Service Agreement

 - aggregating the data with data relating to use of the Encompass Service by other customers;

-- analysing use of the Encompass Service and preparing documents and reports relating to the Encompass Service; and
+- analyzing use of the Encompass Service and preparing documents and reports relating to the Encompass Service; and

 - disclosing and otherwise exploiting the documents and reports to which clause 3.4.1(b) refers, but not to disclose the identity of the Customer, its Affiliates, or End Users.